QuickerStudio/LuckyStars/README.md

  # WPF&.NET8.C# LukyStars wallpaper

-                    #  Biuld by Github Copilot Pro
+                    # Infrastructure Biuld by Github Copilot Pro
+                    # Explore Wallpaper Layering build by Cline
+                    #The instructor is DeepSeek

+    After 19 hours of hard work, Cline completed all the exploration of wallpaper layering on her own, and his friends helped out!
+    Always remember March 9, 2025 at 1 a.m., an unforgettable moment,
+    a project entirely developed by artificial intelligence.

 LuckyStars Desktop Theme App Interface & Functionality Analysis Designed interface